CTH999/GoL/README.md

 # Contents
 Table of contents.
-Insert in a table or something later
+Insert in a table or something later (A.K.A.
+WIP)
 # Links
 one of these is a good description of what this is for